loopasam/Project-work/README.md

  Timing in running query may be different if you run a same query again and again, so I have made the script to run the same query many times and get the running time in a separate file for analysis.
 Same problem but different query like using filter, not using filter, adding extra text column to output has kept in a single shell script but gives different time calculating file for each query.
 It can help to make efficient code.

-rsparql is a execution file for sparql query present in bin directory of Apache-Jena Java framework.
+rsparql is a execution file for SPARQL query present in bin directory of Apache-Jena Java framework.
 We changed it for need of some more space to run the query, and the name of new execution file is [rsparqlmem](https://github.com/Ashwini607/Project-work/blob/master/Documents/git/bin/rsparqlmem).
 I have used this new file for running shell script file.
 - [Most of them are for analysing the running time of sparql query to make more efficient code](https://github.com/Ashwini607/Project-work/blob/master/Documents/git/bin)